kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 }
 ```

-The function `scenario.CheckScenarioStepPhase()` is always executed at the end of `runOnce`, and checks the running Scenario's .status.stepStatus.phase and .status.stepStatus.runningSimulatedController.
+The function `scenario.CheckScenarioStepPhase()` is always executed at the end of `runOnce`, and checks the running Scenario's .status.stepStatus.phase and .status.stepStatus.runningSimulationController.
-And when .status.stepStatus.phase is ControllerPaused and .status.stepStatus.runningSimulatedController is "hoge-controller", it is blocked at that point until .status.stepStatus.phase becomes OperatingCompleted.
+And when .status.stepStatus.phase is ControllerPaused and .status.stepStatus.runningSimulationController is "hoge-controller", it is blocked at that point until .status.stepStatus.phase becomes OperatingCompleted.

-See the diagram in [the previous section](#The-core-concept-"ScenarioStep"), when the hoge-controller performs some operation for k8s resources, the admission webhook will change .status.stepStatus.phase to ControllerPaused.
+See the diagram in [the previous section](#The-concept-"ScenarioStep"), when the hoge-controller performs some operation for k8s resources, the admission webhook will change .status.stepStatus.phase to ControllerPaused.
 Then `controllermanager.CheckScenario` will be executed at the end of `runOnce` and the hoge-controller will stop looping.

 Note: Even if multiple k8s resource operations happen in a single `runOnce`, the controller will stop at the end of `runOnce`.